drmsmith/agrdt/README.md

 All code was developed, tested and run using Rv3.6.0

 # about
 Ouptut data from stochastic outbreak simulations using CTCmodeler are provided.
 Epidemiological outcomes from these data are calculated.
 Surveillance interventions are simulated, applied retrospectively to the outbreak data.
 Summary outcomes from simulated surveillance are calculated, and plots are rendered.
 Correspondings files and folders are described below.
+We recommend working through them in order to understand the data and successive steps of operations underlying simulations and outcomes.

 # Rproject
 * All files are associated with an R project (for stable working directory)